lexxai/CourseraSaveAssist/README.md

 donate: https://patreon.com/lexxai

-What's new in version 1.5 :
+What's new in version 1.5:
-- Displays information about all available additional languages for the current video.
+- Displays information about all available additional languages for the current video when you hover over the video title.
-- Added the option to store additional video transcripts and subtitles in other languages.
+- Added the option to store additional video description and subtitles in other languages.
 The list is separated by commas.
 - Saves additional media files in all selected languages.
+- Information about the generated file name is displayed when you hover over the save button.

 What's new in version 1.4 :
 - Using coursera API to get media information